 Altera Corp.
-(ALTR), a designer of processors used in phone-network equipment, plans to use Intel Corp.
-(INTC) as a manufacturer for future versions of its chips, in a challenge to Taiwan Semiconductor Manufacturing Co.
+(ALTR:US), a designer of processors used in phone-network equipment, plans to use Intel Corp.
+(INTC:US) as a manufacturer for future versions of its chips, in a challenge to Taiwan Semiconductor Manufacturing Co.
 (2330)

 Intel will build so-called field programmable gate arrays, or FPGAs, for San Jose, California-based Altera when the two chipmakers move to 14-nanometer production technology, the companies said yesterday in a statement.